benafa/family-history/docs/trees.md

 <link rel="stylesheet" href="{{ site.baseurl }}/assets/css/links.css" type="text/css">

-Discover family trees of various  Colombo Chetty families below!
+Discover family trees of various  Colombo Chetty families below! <a href="{{ site.baseurl }}/account" class="link">Login </a> is required if you have not already.
 Please note: while the website is designed to be veiwed on any device, we recommend a laptop/tablet for the best viewing experience due to the large amount of information.
 We hope you enjoy exploring!

 <h2> Guide: Viewing trees </h2>